lo-maxwell/react-virtual-garden/blog.md

 Add multiple harvests to some plants

+Add crop rotation - either assign plant families or just individual plants + soil health; low soil health -> cannot be fertilized for a duration + yield reduction, high soil health -> free stronger fertilizer

 Add description to itemTemplate

-Add fertilizer item - chance for double harvest, or reduce grow time
+Add fertilizer item - chance for double harvest, or reduce grow time. fertilizer lasts x seconds and affects any plants that start (finish?) growing during that time. or linearly diminishing effect based on time since fertilizer application

 Add toolkit - select (plant, harvest, pickup, place); delete (only in progress plants)

 Store sells seeds for base price, not 2x (?)

+Daily login bonus to prevent softlock - gives some money and a random assortment of seeds that add up to some value

+Change value of slow plants so they aren't super efficient, amke them high risk high reward by having high seed costs + add random events that can destroy them + fertilizer that makes them super efficient

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time